Microeconomics Syllabus 2025: Semester Subjects, Electives, Books, Specializations

 Economics of Health and Education

 United Nations member nations designated education and health as Millennium Development Goals, indicating their importance in improving well-being.
-These goals are universal primary education, child mortality, improved mother health, and disease prevention.
-This course presents a microeconomic framework for analysing individual health and education choices and government action and aspects of unfairness and discrimination in both sectors.
-It also provides information about Indian health and education.
+These goals are universal primary education, child mortality, improved mother health and disease prevention.

 Detailed Syllabus of Microeconomics

-The curriculum for a B.A. in Microeconomics varies per institution, but the disciplines are generally the same.
+The syllabus for a B.A. in Microeconomics differs from college to college, but the disciplines are generally the same.
 The following is a basic summary of the core or optional courses taught in B.A.
 Microeconomics from the first to sixth semesters.

 Semester